-- A box of crayons all different colors
+- A box of crayons, all different colors

 - A really hot hair dryer

-- Newspaper, tablecloth or something you can put underneath the project
+- Newspaper, tablecloth, or something you can put underneath the project

-- Break your crayons in half because you only need half for each pumpkin.
-Now this is the part we had to add in because our hair dryer wasn’t so strong.
+- Now, this step is the part we had to add in because our hair dryer wasn’t so strong.
 We tried to blow dry the crayons to make them melt but literally nothing was happening…I blame the crappy hair dryer.
 So we put the crayons in the microwave and melted them a bit.
-This got the process started and made melting them with the dryer easier.
+This extra step got the process started and made melting the crayons with the hair dryer easier.

-4. Now comes the hair dryer!
+- Now comes the hair dryer!
 I spent about a minute on each crayon and worked around the whole pumpkin.
 It was exciting for the kids to see all the wax melt and drip down.
 They totally got a kick out of it.

-This is also a really fun idea if you need to come up with a craft project for your kid’s school.
-It doesn’t take much time and they really enjoyed it.
-We hope you did too!
-Happy almost Halloween everyone.
-Please share your pics with us if you give it a try!
+This idea is also really fun if you need to come up with a craft project for your kid’s school.
+It doesn’t take much time, and the kids really enjoy it.
+We hope you do, too!
+So happy almost Halloween, everyone!